A Fall Favorite

 The Quality Assurance Program enhances marketing opportunities for Maine companies and producers by ensuring that Agricultural commodities produced in Maine meet or exceed minimum quality standards.
 This assurance results in increased consumer confidence, fostering an increase in business and profitability.

-This program ensures that commercial potato growers (those who plant more then one acre) plant certified seed, reducing disease content and improving the over quality of the Maine potato crop.
+This program ensures that commercial potato growers (those who plant more than one acre) plant certified seed, reducing disease content and improving the over quality of the Maine potato crop.

-The Division of Plant Industry is Maine's plant regulatory agency, responsible for protecting the state's plant resources from the introduction and spread of regulated insects and diseases.
+The Division of Animal and Plant Health is Maine's plant regulatory agency, responsible for protecting the state's plant resources from the introduction and spread of regulated insects and diseases.
 The Division provides technical information and support to agricultural producers in the state and also issues a number of licenses and permits for individuals to conduct certain business in the state.